awsdocs/amazon-eks-user-guide/doc_source/fsx-csi.md

    1. Open the AWS CloudFormation console at [https://console\.aws\.amazon\.com/cloudformation](https://console.aws.amazon.com/cloudformation/)\.

-   1. Ensure that the console is set to the region that you created your IAM role in and then select **Stacks**\.
+   1. Ensure that the console is set to the Region that you created your IAM role in and then select **Stacks**\.

    1. Select the stack named `eksctl-prod-addon-iamserviceaccount-kube-system-fsx-csi-controller-sa`\.